Yoko (TV series): Season 2 (2019)

-Special (2020)
+Season 3 (2020)

 Maya Knows

 The premiere of the first four episodes of educational series spin-off Maya Knows started on 30 April 2020 exclusively in the social network VK.
-Each episode is only two minutes in duration for a total of twenty four minutes that features a new outlook to the Yoko series through the singular character character Maya.
+Each episode features a new outlook to the Yoko series through the singular character character Maya.
 In each episode, the characters encounter a new topic to explore.
 Maya tells her friends one informative and interesting fact about the world around her.
 From painting, French cuisine, to history of photography the series presents the details of Maya's knowledge of these themes along with different characters such as Yoko and a squirrel.

 TV Channels and Online platforms

-Festivals and Awards
+Festivals and awards

 Kanal-o applauded the series' message by stating, "Yoko not only entertains, but also develops.
 All good children are a little restless and tomboyish.
 And, sometimes, the spirit of competition leads to quarrels.
 But Yoko also comes to the rescue.
 Unobtrusively, in the form of a game, it leads kids to the idea that friendship is more important than victory, and really fun happens only when everyone has fun.
 With Yoko, any game turns from entertainment to an instructive parable, living through which the characters of the series, and with them the small audience, become a little more adult.
 Perhaps that is why the cartoon is so popular not only for children, but also for parents."

 On 22 March 2015 at Suzdalfest, Yoko was awarded the prize with the category, "Animated Series with the Greatest International Potential."
 The distinction was tabulated by Reed MIDEM, the organizing body behind content markets MIPTV, MIPCOM, MIPJunior and MIPFormats who previously gave Yoko the same award.